Surnames

 Mac Neill Chonnalaigh

 As English influence (and subsequently, the English language) gradually spread into areas where these indigenous surnames existed, most were anglicised in both spelling and to a lesser extent, pronunciation.
 To the native or fluent speaker of any of the surviving Gaelic languages, it would make clear sense that different Gaelic names pronounced in native tongue may be interpreted similarly to a non-speaker.
-Further, their spellings and pronunciation in English equivalents would certainly have been varied when translated by native Gaelic speakers as well.
-Additionally, anglicisation of Gaelic surnames did not fall under the auspice of a single authority or person, and it must be stressed again that anglicisation of surnames in Ireland and Scotland occurred gradually over time.
-This allowed for greater variance in spellings and pronunciations of the Gaelic surname origins.
+Further, their spellings and pronunciation in English equivalents would certainly have been varied when translated by native Gaelic speakers.
+Anglicisation of Gaelic surnames did not fall under the auspice of a single authority or person and occurred gradually, allowing for greater variance in spellings and pronunciations of the Gaelic surname origins.

 Further, many immigrated to new countries and for a number of reasons sometimes dropped Gaelic prefixes (Mac/Mc/O’) from their surnames or modified them altogether.